alimz758/IOS-Development/Quizzler/README.md

-This is quiz app, that has 13 questions.
-This is the first time that I implemeted MVC Design.
-I used PrgoressHUD, https://github.com/relatedcode/ProgressHUD,
+This is a quiz app, that has 13 questions.
+Based on answerinf right pr wrong, the user would get points.
+This is the first

+time that I implemeted MVC Design.
+I ,also, used PrgoressHUD, https://github.com/relatedcode/ProgressHUD.

 You can simply change the questions from the QuestionBank class and add more/less questions.